erykslezak/CIPP1/README.md

 - Separate section of footer has been added for copyright.
 - Footer is always positioned at the bottom of the site.
 For mobile footer has been increased vertically keeping all sections of it ordered.
 - Menu as contact details are both linked bringing back the bright green colors of infobar.

+<span id="features-pages"></span>

+### Pages

+- All pages across the site have fixed width.
+- A section bar has been added that divides header and page.
+Home page being only one without it.
+- Section bar consits of pages title and breadcrumbs aligned left and right.

+**4. Home page**

+- An imagee of gas bottles to let visitor know straight away what client's services are.
+- Text introducing JMN Suppression to the visitor.